AbbasAlameer/geoCancerPrognosticDatasetsRetriever/README.md

 ```

 ## Article
-For a complete description of geoCancerPrognosticDatasetsRetriever, information can be found in this peer-reviewed published article:
+For a complete description of geoCancerPrognosticDatasetsRetriever, this information can be found in the following peer-reviewed published article:

 > Abbas Alameer and Davide Chicco, <b>"geoCancerPrognosticDatasetsRetriever, a bioinformatics tool to easily identify cancer prognostic datasets on Gene Expression Omnibus (GEO)".</b> Bioinformatics, 2021.
 In press.